marc-h-lambert/L-RVGA/KalmanMachine/Readme.md

 ## Python files
 A library to assess Bayesian sequential algorithms based on the Kalman filtering framework.

-The arborescence is the following:
+The content of the files are the following:

 - KDataGenerator: generate synthetic dataset for linear and logistic regression
 - KFactorAnalysis: the class to compute factor analysis with several methods: Batch EM, Online EM, Recursive EM or SVD